Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Multiple Discrete States, Multiple Age Processes

 where $b^i_q$ is the i-th component of the vector $\boldsymbol{b}_q$ for any $q\in\mathbb{Q}$. \item Transitions originating from the state $\{0\}$ take place when a link captures the channel.
-These transitions do not affect the value of the age processes (i.e., the corresponding transition matrix $\boldsymbol{A}_l\in\{0,1\}^{2n\times 2n}$ is equal to \textbf{I}$_{2n}$). \item Finally, when a successful transmission happens, for example a transition from state $k\neq0$ to state $0$, the age of link $k$, denoted by $x_k$, becomes equal to $x_{k+n}$ and $x_{k+n}$ becomes equal to $0$.
-The matrices $\boldsymbol{A}_l$ corresponding to these transitions can be built on this fact while noting that all the other age processes remain unchanged. \end{itemize} Given the above description, we can now determine the support of the stochastic process $\{\big(\boldsymbol{x}(t),q(t)\big): t\geq0\}$.
+These transitions do not affect the value of the age processes (i.e., the corresponding transition matrix $\boldsymbol{A}_l\in\{0,1\}^{2n\times 2n}$ reported in Section \ref{depiction} is equal to \textbf{I}$_{2n}$). \item Finally, when a successful transmission happens, for example a transition from state $k\neq0$ to state $0$, the age of link $k$, denoted by $x_k$, becomes equal to $x_{k+n}$ and $x_{k+n}$ becomes equal to $0$.
+The matrices $\boldsymbol{A}_l$ corresponding to these transitions can be formulated based on this fact while noting that all the other age processes remain unchanged. \end{itemize} Given all the above, we have a complete characterization of the SHS model of the age-dependent CSMA and all its elements that were reported in Section \ref{depiction}.
+Consequently, we can now determine the support of the stochastic process $\{\big(\boldsymbol{x}(t),q(t)\big): t\geq0\}$.
 In other words, the smallest closed set to which $(\boldsymbol{x}(t),q(t))$ belong with probability $1$.
 To that end, we first note that the age of the packet at transmitter $k$ is equal to $0$ when $q(t)\neq k$.
 Expressly,

 On top of that, given that the age of the packet at transmitter $k$ increases from $0$ solely when $q(t)$ transitions to state $k$, we can also conclude that for $q(t)=k$, we have that